yassuke/yassuke/README.md

 # $: Hello Friend_

-Hi, I'm intern developer at Getrak :smile:.
+Hi, nice to meet you! :smile:.

 I know some languages and frameworks, like PHP, Python, Flask, Django, CodeIgniter and learning Laravel/GoLang <3.